GeorgeCiesinski/custom-drupal-docs/docs/theming.md

 # Theming

 Drupal relies on contributed and custom themes to tell it how to display page content.
-This section describes the custom Humber theme as well as custom tools used to create the theme, and information that helps to make changes in the future.

-## Humber Theme

-The Humber Theme is a sub theme of Stable 9 and has been customized to meet Humber's web development guidelines.

 ## Generating a New Theme using Starterkit